buddhamagnet/cv/README.md

 ### MAR 2025 - PRESENT: CONSULTANT TECH LEAD - WPP

 Joined WPP as a tech lead working on ML projects across 15 teams.
+Initially working on the platforms team for stack familiarity.
+Tech side specialises in ML and AI on AWS (Bedrock for Gemini and Claude) and Azure (ChatGPT), integrating with ML agents to create ML-driven products for a large portfolio of clients and businesses.

+Technologies used: TypeScript, Node, AWS (Lambda, SNS, SQS, API Gateway, DynamoDB, Step Functions, Sagemaker, Bedrock, AWS Config, S3), Azure (for ChatGPT), ML models (including Claude, Gemini, ChatGPT, Deepseek R1, Google Imagen 3, Eleven Labs, Google Veo 2).

-### JUN 2022 - PRESENT: CONSULTANT TECH LEAD - THE ECONOMIST
+### JUN 2022 - MAr 2025: CONSULTANT TECH LEAD - THE ECONOMIST

 Switched to team spun up to decommission the legacy content sources, APIs and cloud resources, alongside assisting in the build of a new content platform.